hiddenSymmetries/simsopt/README.md

 - [VMEC](https://github.com/hiddenSymmetries/VMEC2000), for MHD
   equilibrium.
 - [SPEC](https://github.com/PrincetonUniversity/SPEC), for MHD
   equilibrium.
-(This repository is private.)
+(We are working to make the SPEC repository public, and expect it to be so soon, but as of this writing it remains private.)
 - [booz_xform](https://hiddensymmetries.github.io/booz_xform), for
   Boozer coordinates and quasisymmetry.